 Bambo Nature Eco Friendly Premium Sensitive Training Pants

-The Bambo Nature Eco Friendly Premium Training Pants for Sensitive Skin are best for older kids learning to potty train, because they come in size 5 and 6.
+The Bambo Nature Eco-Friendly Training Pants are best for older kids learning to potty train because they come in sizes 5 and 6.
 They are an eco-friendly option and great for babies that have sensitive skin.

 These are free of chemicals, parabens, dyes, perfumes, and other ingredients that could cause diaper rash.
 This makes them perfect for babies with sensitive skin.
 As an added plus, Bambo training pants are certified skin safe by EcoCert, the FSC, Nordic Swan Eco, and Asthma Allergy Denmark.

 There is also a breathable back sheet that goes in the rear of the diaper.
 This creates a space for air to flow through, enhancing breathability and reducing moisture that can cause diaper rash.
 The three-layer core is also designed to pull moisture away from your baby’s sensitive skin to prevent rashes.
 Something to note is that even though the three-layer core with cellulose and SAP, can leak if your child pees in them a lot.
 This is especially true if they are worn overnight.